khayru/deep-learning-challenge/README.md

 EIN and NAME—Identification columns have been dropped without affecting the model.

 How many neurons, layers, and activation functions did you select for your neural network model, and why?
-The layer 3 layer and 840
+The layer 3 layer and 840 promes

 # Define the model - deep neural net, i.e., the number of input features and hidden nodes for each layer.
 input_number = len(X_train[0])